lftraining/LFD134-labs/AdvancedActorAndCapabilityUseCases/README.md

-This folder contains all lab code for chapter six.
+This folder contains all lab code for "Advanced Component and Capability Use Cases" chapter.